jublo/monty/README.md

 // $objRow = $objTable->next(MONTY_NEXT_OBJECT);
 // echo $objRow->field;

+// for setting the object return type as default, put this statement
+// at the top of your code:
+// $objTable->setReturnType(MONTY_ALL_OBJECT);

 // you can also run raw SQL like this (the nerd mode):
 $objConnector->query('SELECT * FROM themaintable WHERE field = "value"');